Order online pickup in store Download Our

 Our Supply Chain

 Our Sustainable Procurement Policy sets environmental and social goals for our supply chain.
-60% of our top vendors have signed our Supplier CSR (Corporate Social Responsibility) Code of Conduct.
+As of 2023, more than 60% of our top vendors have signed our Supplier CSR (Corporate Social Responsibility) Code of Conduct.

 Our People

-Parts Authority can only achieve its full potential – and supply its customers with high-quality parts – when our team is engaged and bring on all cylinders!
+Parts Authority can only achieve its full potential and serve our customers superbly when our team is engaged and operating at peak performance!
 Accordingly, we focus on enhancing team member satisfaction, career development and professional growth, which have been core values of the company since its inception.

 Our team members receive competitive company benefits (e.g., paid time off, company holidays, medical and life insurance, etc.) and we strive to support their health and safety through our policies and programs.
-Team members are guided by their supervisors and managers and also are offered career development opportunities through our learning management system, which currently offers 140 courses and 16 custom curriculums.
+Team members are guided by their supervisors and managers and also are offered career development opportunities through our learning management system.
+In 2023 Parts Authority Education delivered nearly 46,000 hours of training.

 Labor Practices